lucasmodrich/lucasmodrich.github.io/_posts/2012-05-27-turkey-the-wrap-up.md

 - Princes Island
 - Troy
 - Turkey
-permalink: "/2012/05/27/turkey-the-wrap-up/"
+subclass: 'post tag-travel'
+logo: false
+author: modrich
+categories: travel
 ---
 We still have a day and a half left in Istanbul.
 Other than our last minute shopping and revisiting the Bazaar's we are winding down and getting ready to come home.

-We thought this was a good time to reflect on what we have done, and wanted to provide a breif wrap up of everything we have done while in Turkey.
+We thought this was a good time to reflect on what we have done, and wanted to provide a brief wrap up of everything we have done while in Turkey.

 **Gallipoli**
 Gallipoli was probably on top of our list.
 It was absolutely beautiful, and the historical significance almost meant it was a must do for us - and we weren't disappointed.